 The DeLonghi has an adjustable thermostat and three heat settings, as well as a safety control which shuts the device off if it overheats.
 There’s also a 24-hour programmable feature that allows you to set the best times for the space heater to turn on and off automatically.

 The TRD40615T radiant heater looks and acts somewhat like a radiator, but while it’s large, it’s not bad-looking.
 It’s also a good source of constant heat for rooms up to 250 square feet, at a reasonable price.

 More info on theDeLonghi TRD40615T Full Room Radiant Heater:

 SUMMARY: For the person who wants a maintenance-free radiant space heater that can accommodate a large room.

 PRO: Long-lasting heat generation, energy-efficient, 24-hour timer, completely quiet.

 CON: Slow to heat up, no fan, no remote control.

 5. DeLonghi HMP1500 Mica Panel Heater

-The panel can be wall mounted or you can keep it on the 4 wheels provided with the base unit.
-If you decide to keep it as a portable unit it is very light weight at 10 pounds.
+The panel can be wall mounted or you can keep it on the wheels provided with the base unit.
+If you decide to keep it portable it’s fairly lightweight at 10 pounds.

 Wrapping It up and Safety Pointers for Space Heaters